Knicks Rumors: Coach David Fizdale Reveals His First Major Challenge For Kristaps Porzingis

-A dispute with All-Star center Marc Gasol cost Davis Fizdale his job in the Memphis Grizzlies so when the New York Knicks hired him as a head coach, the first thing he did is build a good relationship with the face of the franchise, Kristaps Porzingis.
+A dispute with All-Star center Marc Gasol cost Davis Fizdale his job with the Memphis Grizzlies so when the New York Knicks hired him as a head coach, the first thing he did was build a good relationship with the face of the franchise, Kristaps Porzingis.
 Fizdale recently went to Europe to personally meet and have a conversation with the Latvian center.

 The meeting between David Fizdale and Kristaps Porzingis went well as expected.
 In an interview with Bruce Beck of WNBC in New York (h/t Elite Sports NY), Fizdale revealed that he challenged Porzingis to win the Most Valuable Player award and the Defensive Player of the Year.
 Porzingis does seem to be ready for his first major task under the new Knicks head coach.